NebulaCrasher/Chess-IQ-Correlations/README.md

 ### Step 1 Extracting data

-This step was made possible by your friendly neighborhood teaching faculty.
-Shoutout to them for teaching us some hieroglyphs that made reading the HTML tables easy.
-The HTML tables were read using pandas and then exported as csv files once they were relatively clean and then further had their headers changed once in csv form.
+HTML tables were extracted using pandas, reformatted and then exported as csv files once the data were relatively clean.
+More descriptive headers were added once the data was in csv form.

 ### Step 2 Transforming data